steadybit/docs-public/install-and-configure/configure-monitoring/new-relic.md

 ![New Relic Insights Example](new-relic-insights.png)

-Events of steadybit are published as the custom event `ExperimentExecution` which can be queried using `NRQL`.
+Events of Steadybit are published as the custom event `ExperimentExecution` which can be queried using `NRQL`.
 Therefore, go within New Relic to the Dashboard, add a new widget of type chart and use for instance the following `NRQL`:

 ```sql
 SELECT count(targetName)